 “Michael, will you give me a moment with Mr. Xander, please?”

-When Michael was out of earshot, Karena looked to the guy she fought so hard to rid herself of.
-The guy who, no matter where she goes, he would always seem to find her, and she that she exorcised out of her system.
+When Michael was out of earshot, Karena looked at the guy she fought so hard to rid herself of.
+The guy who, no matter where she goes, would always seem to find her, and she that she exorcised out of her system.

 “You have some nerve being here.
 What if my husband comes home and sees you darkening our doorstep?”
 She hissed at him.

 “I’ve been to Michael’s graduation away from your family.
 Now, I’m here to see him in person.
 I want to spend time with our son… today.”